The Cadiz Water Project: Important Questions Answered

 Q: Can the Project operate sustainably, without harm to the desert?

 A: From the start, the Cadiz Water Project has been committed to environmental safety and sustainability.
-To ensure the aquifer and desert environment are always protected, there have been extensive studies of the hydrology and geology of the Cadiz Valley, Project operations have been modeled and intentionally limited, and the Project’s Groundwater Management and Mitigation Plan have been reviewed and approved by San Bernardino County and the California Courts.
+To ensure the aquifer and desert environment are always protected, there have been extensive studies of the hydrology and geology of the Cadiz Valley, Project operations have been modeled and intentionally limited, and the Project’s Groundwater Monitoring, Management and Mitigation Plan have been reviewed and approved by San Bernardino County and the California Courts.
 This groundwater management plan in particular gives San Bernardino County the authority to continually monitor groundwater levels at the Project site and halt operations if levels fall more than anticipated or if any other negative impacts are detected.
 Independent experts, public agency decisions and 12 California court opinions have reviewed the science and the CEQA documents that supported and validated the Project’s approval and concluded that the Cadiz Water Project will not harm the Mojave Desert or the surrounding ecosystem.
-A recent peer-reviewed study also confirmed the Project will not impact nearby springs.
+Continuing study of the area has confirmed the Project’s operations will not adversely impact critical desert resources.

 Q. What type of facilities will be constructed?

 A: Project facilities would be constructed in two phases:

 Phase 1 – Conservation and Recovery.